-The Go consists of simple activities and sleep tracker but, it is not compatible with the new weighing scales and blood pressure monitor.
-It looks similar to Fitbit wearable.
-In comparison to other smartwatches ‘The Go’ is the cheapest of all available device at the price of £40 ($50).
+The Go consists of simple activities and a sleep tracker, but it is not compatible with the new weighing scales and blood pressure monitor.
+It looks similar to a Fitbit wearable.
+In comparison to other smartwatches, ‘The Go’ is the cheapest of all available devices at the price of £40 ($50).

-The Nokia Steel consists of traditional watch face but is featured with sleep and activity tracking.
-This smartwatch can also sync with the custom phone app and also be connected to Nokia’s matching scales and pressure monitors which users will have to purchase explicitly.
-The battery of the gadget will survive for almost a year and to be available at £120 ($150).
+The Nokia Steel consists of a traditional watch face but is featured sleep and activity tracking.
+This smartwatch can also sync with the custom phone app and also be connected to Nokia’s matching scales and pressure monitors, which users will have to purchase explicitly.
+The battery of the gadget will survive for almost a year and to be available at £120

 The Steel HR:

 The Steel HR is similar to The Steel except that it looks classy and is equipped with various features such as a heart rate monitor ability to receive text, calls, and event alerts.
 It also consists of a sleep analysis cycle tool with a battery life of up to 25 days when fully charged.
 The Steel HR watch is priced at £170 ($215), which is costly for all three watches.